Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Self-generated links [from black hat strategies] like hacking are borderline illegal.
 If discovered, you will receive a fine.

-The worst case: your site will not only receive the tiniest drop of link juice.
-You could go AWOL on search results temporarily.
+The worst case: Your site will not only receive the tiniest drop of link juice.
+You could go missing on search results temporarily.

 Bottom line: